 Now You should install WordPress on the new hosting :

-If you are working on a cPanel based hosting , it is really easy to install WordPress by using the Softaculous tool.
-In case your hosting is not cPanel based or it doesn’t provide Softaculous tool by default.
+If you are working on a cPanel based hosting, it is really easy to install WordPress by using the Softaculous tool.
+In case your hosting is not cPanel based or it doesn’t provide a Softaculous tool by default.
 Then you need to follow the following steps :

 - Download the latest version of WordPress Installation files from WordPress.org.
 It would be in zip format.

-- Upload this zip file to the server via file manage or FTP account access.
+- Upload this zip file to the server via file manager or FTP account access.

 Then Setup themes and Plugins as per your requirement, or I should say Design your New Website –

-Finally transfer the content back you took from old Website –
+Finally, transfer the content backup you took from old Website –

 Though it is quite a simple process if everything goes as per the books.
 But things might go difficult if something fails.
 As I have done it several times and faced and resolved a new issue every time.
 Please write in comments if you face any issue.
 I can help you out with the issue.